 Decades after it first boomed into theaters with its iconic, ear-splitting crescendo, THX remains a bit of an enigma for most of the public.
 We conducted an informal survey of some of our tech-aware (but not necessarily tech-savvy) acquaintances, asking if they knew what THX was or what it did.
 Answers involved everything from “TH-who?” to “that company that has the cool-sounding trailers before movies.”
 Some managed to get a little closer, suggesting that THX was the best sound format — closer, but not quite right.

-There’s a lot going on behind the company besides trailers and shiny badges, though.
-While THX doesn’t make the stuff you see and hear, it does a lot of things that, directly and indirectly, make what you see and hear better.
-Because THX works its magic from behind the scenes, few people understand how or why THX does what it does.
-That’s a bit unfortunate, since much of THX’s little-known work is just plain cool.
+While laypeople may associate the company with its trailers and shiny badges, there’s a lot more going on behind the scenes.
+THX doesn’t make the stuff you see and hear, but it does a lot of things that — directly and indirectly — make what you see and hear better.
+Because THX works its magic outside of the spotlight, few people understand how or why the company does what it does.
+That’s a bit unfortunate since much of THX’s little-known work is just plain cool.

-We spent some time with THX discussing its plans for the future, but to better appreciate where the company is going, it helps to first understand where it’s been.
+But to better appreciate where the company is and where it’s going, it helps to first understand where it’s been.

 … anything that could potentially pull a viewer out of the magic of the film needed to be mitigated.